Reading 2024 - 2025

 Guided Reading

 A variety of reading scheme materials are used for both guided reading and independent sessions (Oxford Reading Tree, Project X, Collins Big Cat etc).
-As the children progress in their reading, the guided reading sessions are supplemented by a broader range of non-fiction reading materials and with carefully chosen high quality novels/extracts.
+As the children progress in their reading, the guided reading sessions are supplemented by a broader range of non-fiction reading materials and with carefully chosen high quality novels/extracts and poetry.
 These more challenging texts help our children to experience a range of genres and writing styles.
 They provide different sentence structures, vocabulary, layouts and contexts and help our children to experience a wealth of texts and begin to form opinions and preferences in literature.

 Individual Reading